ramicaza/pinterest-python-generated-api-client/docs/CatalogsFeedProcessingSchedule.md

 # CatalogsFeedProcessingSchedule

-Optional daily processing schedule.
+Daily processing schedule.
+This field is **OPTIONAL**.
 Use this to configure the preferred time for processing a feed (otherwise random).

 ## Properties
 Name | Type | Description | Notes